Play Unscramble Words

 (Many adjectives will have the adjective endings discussed in the Suffix List, and many of the nouns have the suffix endings belonging only to nouns.
 See the Extra Help below for quick lists.)

-More Unscramble Words Games
+Unscramble Words Game: Adjectives

-Can you unscramble these AWL level 1-2 adjectives?
+Can you unscramble these letters to find useful adjectives?
 They're listed in the extra help below, but it's better if you can guess them from word meanings, so I've included a hint after each scrambled word.
-Answers are at the bottom of the page-- but don't peek until you try!

 2. cifepisc.
 Hint: one certain individual or group, not just anyone or anything related